Zeeshanahmad4/All-DataScience-and-ML-Projects/911 Calls analysis.md

+ # 911 Calls Project

-# For this capstone project we will be analyzing some 911 call data from [Kaggle](https://www.kaggle.com/mchirico/montcoalert).
+For this capstone project we will be analyzing some 911 call data from [Kaggle](https://www.kaggle.com/mchirico/montcoalert).
 The data contains the following fields:

 * lat : String variable, Latitude
 * lng: String variable, Longitude